orblancog/mptrack/README.md

 The transport lattice is used as cell for a ring, in order to get a twiss file of a closed machine.

+Trying to generate geometry with MDISim as :
+*  Tfs2Geom -csv -- mtline IPMT -1 15 1 600 acc_twiss.tws